HassellHoff/Datastory/index.md

 ### The data and preprocessing

-The data we used are datasets imported from Yahoo Finance which consist of stock prices from 2015 to 2020.
-From these datasets we filtered the ones that were mentioned by the man the myth the legend Mr Elon Musk himself.
-In addition to the quotes we imported the stock prices of Tesla from the same years.
+The data for the Tesla stocks which consist of stock prices are imported from Yahoo Finance and the quotes from different speakers are from QuoteBank.
+From these datasets we filtered the ones that were mentioned by the man the myth the legend Mr Elon Musk himself and wrote the filtered data on a new file.
 From the stock prices we were able to generate the daily returns for one stock.

+For the filtering and data cleaning process we used a few different methods:
+- Removed duplicates
+- Used *groupby* to count the number of quotes said on a particular day
+-

 <img width="424" alt="Screenshot 2021-12-15 at 13 49 10" src="https://user-images.githubusercontent.com/92207222/146181293-b78e70e5-1aeb-4aec-bc48-7bff0c6743ec.png">